 - NaNoWriMo, various contributors

 Yes, National Novel Writing Month is supposedly held in November, but they have writing events all year long.
-A fun, seat-of-your-pants approach to creative writing, you won’t find a bigger, more enthusiastic community who insists…you can do it!
+A fun, seat-of-your-pants approach to creative writing, you won’t find a bigger, more enthusiastic community that insists…you can do it!

 Reporting and consulting on the publishing industry, you’ll see Jane appear at writing conferences and teach about the industry in places like the Writers Circle.
 Amidst rapid change in the industry, writers need clear and honest guidance to make the best choices for their careers.
-She offers you a signal amidst the noise.

 - Writers Digest, various contributors